pymc-devs/pymc/GOVERNANCE.md

 #### Voting

-* Each Council Member will vote either "Yes", "No", or "Neutral".
+* Each Council Member will vote either "Yes", "No", or "Abstain".
 * It is recommended that all Council Members expose their reasons when voting.
   "No" votes, however, must list the reasons for disagreement.
-  Any "No" vote with no reason listed will be considered a "Neutral" vote.
+  Any "No" vote with no reason listed will be considered a "Abstain" vote.
-* An absence of vote is considered as "Neutral".
+* An absence of vote is considered as "Abstain".
 * Voting will remain open for at least 3 days.
 * For the proposal to pass, at least 60% of the council must vote "Yes", and no more than 20% can vote "No".